bk/wmk-docs/content/features.md

   EPUB.

 The only major feature that wmk is missing compared to some other SSGs is tight integration with a Javascript assets pipeline and interaction layer.
-Thus, if your site is reliant upon React, Vue or similar, then wmk is probably not the best way to go.
+Although wmk allows you to configure virtually any assets processing you like, this nevertheless means that if your site is reliant upon React, Vue or similar, then other options are probably more convenient.

 That exception aside, wmk is suitable for building any small or medium-sized static website (up to a few hundred pages).